Goldhawk Road reopens following Shepherd's Bush flooding chaos

-A section of Goldhawk Road closed since a water main burst in January has finally reopened.
+A section of Goldhawk Road closed since a water main burst in January finally reopened at 11pm on Wednesday night (March 7).

 It had been closed since January 31 as Thames Water carried out repairs to the pipe and the road after millions of litres of water flooded the area .